singhsrj/singhsrj/README.md

 <div align="left">

-I'm a passionate and versatile developer with experience in building full-stack applications, exploring data science, and working with cutting-edge technologies.
-My interests span across software development, AI/ML, and systems programming.
-I'm currently focused on leveraging Python, FastAPI, and React to create scalable, performant solutions.
-I'm also well-versed in tools like GitHub, Kaggle, and Neo4j, and enjoy working in both research-oriented and production environments.
+🚀 I’m a passionate AI/ML developer with strong analytical foundations and hands-on experience in machine learning, deep learning, NLP, and generative AI.
+I've worked with frameworks like PyTorch, Transformers, Diffusers, LangChain, LangGraph, NLTK, scikit-learn, and more.
+I’ve also explored AI agents and enjoy building intelligent systems.

+💻 Beyond AI, I’ve worked on full-stack projects as a backend and database manager using FastAPI and MySQL.
+I'm experienced with tools like Docker, GitHub, and Unreal Engine, and I'm eager to dive deeper into Linux servers, SaaS platforms, and real-world innovation.

 </div>